MMarsland/UselessBoxes/README.md

 # 🟢 Project: UselessBoxes

-A design for paired **UselessBoxes** that can be owned separately and used to interact between friends.
+A design for paired **UselessBoxes** that can be used to interact between friends.

 ---